-- A Bachelor of Science degree in music therapy
+Bachelor of Science in Music Therapy

 Molloy College is an accredited institutional member of the National Association of Schools of Music (NASM).

 - Apply clinical and functional musical skills toward music therapy practice, including proficiency, knowledge, and flexibility using the voice, piano, and guitar to improvise, compose, and recreate pre-composed music.